mrdavehill/ACI/README.md

 The configs for each BD/EPG were pretty much the same so I created a script to save some clicking.

+The screengrab below is the completed config on a Devnet APIC run from this script.
+I know, right?

 ![Here be mo screengrab](https://github.com/mrdavehill/ACI---Add-BD-EPG-and-Vlan-Pool/blob/main/APIC-Sreenshot.png)

 ## Installation